CANADIAN RED CROSS TRAINING PARTNER

 Want a stronger foundation before Advanced First Aid?

-If you have never taken first aid before, Standard First Aid is strongly recommended before Advanced First Aid.
+Intermediate First Aid with CPR-C is not a required prerequisite for Advanced First Aid, thoguh it is recommended.
 It gives you a better foundation in CPR, basic assessment, wound care, medical emergencies, and core first aid decision-making before entering a more demanding, scenario-based course.

-Delta Emergency can provide private onsite Advanced First Aid training for workplaces, industrial teams, fire departments, municipalities, and remote worksites.
+Delta Emergency offers private onsite Advanced First Aid training for workplaces and industrial groups across Alberta.